naolos-regen/v2bg/README.md

 - [ ] hot-loading new file
 - [ ] default-video is the last one played

+ok so general idea now is not to listen to any keys from this application but rather interact with the application directly with the use of another application, because of how Window Managers are made differently it's almost impossible to handle it properly without using infinite ammounts of ifdefs xinfo == i3 blablabla.

 ## Me after wanting to make it universal

 ![me](realisation.jpg "me after seeing how linux distributions DE WM's work XD")